United States Revenue Cutter Service: Counter-piracy operations

-After the War of 1812, British and Spanish sea power in the Caribbean Sea and Gulf of Mexico weakened, allowing a resurgence of piracy along the Gulf Coast.
-Revenue cutters were dispatched to fight the pirates.
+During and after the Spanish American wars of independence, Spanish naval power in the Caribbean Sea and Gulf of Mexico weakened, allowing a resurgence of piracy along the Gulf Coast.
+The West Indies anti-piracy operations of the United States revenue cutters were dispatched to fight the pirates.
 In 1819, the one-gun schooners USRC Alabama and USRC Louisiana fought two engagements with pirates, one on the open sea and another at Breton Island, Louisiana.
 On 19 July 1820, Alabama captured four pirate ships off La Balize.
 In 1822, with USS Peacock and HMS Speedwell, Alabama engaged pirates again, which resulted in the taking of five more pirate ships.

 In 1832, Secretary of the Treasury Louis McLane issued written orders for revenue cutters to conduct winter cruises to assist mariners in need, and Congress made the practice an official part of regulations in 1837.
-This was the beginning of the life-saving mission for which the later U.S. Coast Guard would be best known worldwide.
+This was the beginning of the life-saving mission for which the later United States Coast Guard would be best known worldwide.